cornell-colab/fetching-data-from-apis/README.md

 ## Outline

-1. First: dogs!
-2. Why fetch data?
+1. Why fetch data? (dogs!)
-3. What is a Public API?
+2. What is a Public API?
+(NY State Public API)
-4. Example: New York State Public APIs
+3. Types of APIs
-5. Understanding the structure of data (JSON, CSV, etc.)
+4. Understanding the structure of data (JSON, CSV, etc.)
-6. A glimpse under the hood - what is the request response cycle?
+5. A glimpse under the hood - what is the request response cycle?
-7. Types of APIs
-8. Future directions: accessing with Python, comparison to web scraping, etc.
+6. Future directions: accessing with Python, comparison to web scraping, etc.